KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Linky by 2hdlockness](https://github.com/2hdlockness/MMM-Linky)

-1. No image found.
-2. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-Linky.js`: It looks like a package is loaded via CDN.
+1. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-Linky.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Liquipedia-Matches by buxxi](https://github.com/buxxi/MMM-Liquipedia-Matches)